doando156/KLTN/README.md

 # Multi-Robot Leader-Follower Simulation & Control (MATLAB GUI)

-> **Team 3 – Graduation Thesis**
-> Experimental platform for multi differential-drive robots, controlled via MATLAB, testing the leader-follower algorithm.
+> This project develops a GUI in MATLAB to build experimental platform for multi differential-drive robots testing the leader-follower algorithm.

 ---